Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

-Large systemic velocities can result from tight pre-SN orbital separations, though the pre-SN separation is anti-correlated with the binary inspiral time.\footnote{As a point of reference, a $1.4\,M_\odot+1.4\,M_\odot$ DNS with an orbital separation of 1 R$_{\odot}$ on a circular orbit will merge due to gravitational radiation in $\approx\,27~\mathrm{Myr}$ \citep{Peters1964}. } Since the hosts of both GRB~070809 and GRB~090515 have old stellar populations, the progenitors to the GRBs likely formed with pre-SN orbital separations of ${\gtrsim 3\,\mathrm{R}_{\odot}}$ and relatively long inspiral times of ${\gtrsim 1\,\mathrm{Gyr}}$, such that the contribution of the mass-loss kick to the systemic velocity is subdominant.
-SN natal kicks are thus pushed to larger values to reconcile the systemic velocities necessary to produce the GRB offsets.
-We find that highly-offset sGRBs, particularly GRB~090515, necessitate large natal kicks of $\gtrsim$\,200 km\,s$^{-1}$ for most assumptions about halo mass, and may indicate a formation scenario similar to Galactic DNSs with large inferred natal kicks, such as PSR\,B1913+16.
+Large systemic velocities can result from tight pre-\ac{SN} orbital separations, though the pre-\ac{SN} separation is anticorrelated with the binary-inspiral time.\footnote{As a point of reference, a $1.4\,\mathrm{M}_\odot+1.4\,\mathrm{M}_\odot$ \ac{DNS} with an orbital separation of $1\,\mathrm{R}_{\odot}$ on a circular orbit will merge due to gravitational radiation in $\approx\,27~\mathrm{Myr}$ \citep{Peters1964}. } Since the hosts of both GRB~070809 and GRB~090515 have old stellar populations, the progenitors to the \acp{GRB} likely formed with pre-\ac{SN} orbital separations of ${\gtrsim 3\,\mathrm{R}_{\odot}}$ and relatively long inspiral times of ${\gtrsim 1~\mathrm{Gyr}}$, such that the contribution of the mass-loss kick to the systemic velocity is subdominant. \ac{SN} natal kicks are thus pushed to larger values to reconcile the systemic velocities necessary to produce the \ac{GRB} offsets.
+We find that highly offset short \acp{GRB}, particularly GRB~090515, necessitate large natal kicks of $\gtrsim 200~\mathrm{km\,s}^{-1}$ for most assumptions about halo mass, and may indicate a formation scenario similar to Galactic \acp{DNS} with large inferred natal kicks, such as PSR\,B1913+16.